Our free membership, business.com+, takes the pain out of choosing new business services.

 • Epos Now's discounted POS rates require users to purchase a monthly customer support plan.

-• Epos Now doesn't offer in-house payment processing.
+• Epos Now doesn't allow month-to-month contracts.

 Epos Now Editor's Rating: